Steven Thompson (Scottish footballer): Personal life

-Thompson is a musician and in May 2008 he penned a song for Cardiff's FA Cup final appearance.
+Thompson is a musician and plays the guitar, having taught himself to play the instrument given by his father when he was nineteen and stated it helps him to relax.
+In May 2008, Thompson penned a song for Cardiff's FA Cup final appearance.
 His dad, Graham, is also a musician and plays in a Glasgow pub band called Dr. Cook and the Boners.
-Following St Mirren winning the Scottish League Cup, Thompson revealed he wrote a song for the club, but decided against playing the song in public, even if the club win the Cup.
+After St Mirren won the Scottish League Cup, Thompson revealed he wrote a song for the club, but decided against playing the song in public, even if the club win the Cup.

 While growing up, Thompson attended Houston Primary School and Gryffe High School, as did his children.
+His son, Struan, is following in his footsteps and is signed to St Mirren’s academy.